lgbouma/lgbouma.com/content/bio.md

 architects and executors of the [HAT Exoplanet Surveys](https://hatsurveys.org/).

-I am now a postdoctoral fellow at Caltech, and I reside in Pasadena, CA.
+I have been a 51 Pegasi b postdoctoral fellow at Caltech since 2021, and I reside in Pasadena, CA.  Outside of work, I enjoy spending time with family and friends, reading, and getting outside.
-Hobbies of choice include puppy parenting, rock climbing, and the search for the perfect espresso.

 ![rockclimbing](/images/lgb_0.jpg)